UF-SE-3B/SwampHead-Brewery/README.md

 http://swamp-head-menu.herokuapp.com

-This UF project used ng-animate, angular-toastr, ng-dragdrop in addition with Bootstrap and the base MEAN.js application.
+This UF project uses ng-animate, angular-toastr, ng-dragdrop in addition with Bootstrap and the base MEAN.js application.

 #How to run the project locally: